pytest-dev/pytest/doc/en/doctest.rst

 .. code-block:: python

-    if sys.platform.startswith('win'):
+    if sys.platform.startswith("win"):
-        pytest.skip('all doctests defined in this file will not work on windows')
+        pytest.skip("all doctests defined in this file will not work on windows")

     def test_function_1(x):
         """